 For additional details, select a driver above or select a division from the interactive Trefis split for Time Warner Cable at the top of the page.

 We believe cable TV (pay-TV) is the most valuable segment, followed by broadband.
 This is primarily due to following reasons:

 High number of subscribers

-Time Warner Cable has just under 11 million pay-TV subscribers and more than 12 million broadband subscribers, currently.
+Time Warner Cable has just under 11 million residential pay-TV subscribers and around 12.7 million broadband subscribers, currently.
 Going forward, we expect that broadband subscribers will continue to grow, while the pay-TV subscribers will remain more or less stagnant in the long-term.

 High monthly subscription fees

 There is quite a difference between fees per subscriber for Time Warner Cable's pay-TV, and broadband subscribers.
 Time Warner Cable is making on average $68 per month from its pay-TV subscribers, compared to $56-57 per month for broadband subscribers.
 This $68 figure excludes on-demand and DVR services, and the fees would be much higher if they were included.

 Time Warner Cable has shifted to a digital platform from the analog platform used earlier.
 It has benefited by migrating customers to digital services, since it frees up significant delivery bandwidth, by eliminating the analog service.
 Moreover digital services offer higher profits for Time Warner Cable, compared to analog TV services.

 In May 2015, Time Warner Cable and Charter Communications entered into a definitive agreement to merge.
 Charter is a leading internet communications company and one of the largest cable operators in the U.S. As per the deal, Time Warner Cable shareholders will receive $195.71 per share, pegging Time Warner Cable’s enterprise value at $78.7 billion.
 The deal is currently under regulatory review by the FCC.